 - West-facing rooms- Light is cooler in the morning and warmer or brighter in the afternoon/ early evening.
 Early evening is when West-facing rooms have the best light.
 Warmer tones might seem overwhelming because of the red-orange the light gives off.
 However, if the main use for the room is in the mornings, the colors won’t appear as intense because of that cooler light.
 Stonington Gray in a west-facing room will look cooler-toned in the mornings.

 - East-facing rooms– Light is warmer or brighter in the mornings and cooler in the afternoon/evenings.
 An East facing room’s bright morning light is more yellow-orange toned.
 Going with a warm palette will help balance the lack of natural light in the evening.
 Benjamin Moore SG will look will show cooler in the evening of an east-facing room.

 Let’s not forget about our light bulbs!
-They to have a influence on how your paint color will look.
+They also have an influence on how your paint color will look.

 As much as lighting plays a major part in how a paint color can look at times, there are other factors you should not forget about.

 For example, decor furniture, fixtures, cabinetry, and floors.
 These are all elements that can affect the way a paint color will look in your room.

 WHAT’S THE BEST WAY TO SAMPLE BENJAMIN MOORE STONINGTON GRAY?

 If you have read some of my paint color reviews, you know that the one thing I ALWAYS mention is to sample your paint colors.
 Sampling your paint colors is the only way you will see how that particular color or in this case Stonington, will look in your space.